LinkHero95/FC4-Modular-Mods/README.md

 <a name="disclaimer"></a>
 ##	Disclaimer and Permissions
 - This is a mod in progress, and in no way finished.
 Usage of this mod may cause game to crash.
+- Permission in writing was obtained from the respective authors before porting their mods to the Mod Installer format.

 <a name="overview"></a>
 ##	Overview